 Pink Screens is also a ten-day expo of debates, performances and meetings to assault and deconstruct binaries.
 Whether before or after a session, and into the early hours, Pink Screens is 10 days of festivities and often folly as an event on the new queer scene, all closing on a high with the not-to-be-missed Pink Night.

-Welcome to the brave and daring!
+Welcome all ye curious and daring!
 Welcome Pinkscreeners!

 Discover our 4 focus : Greek, Boundaries, Double identity and Fragil.